 March 2017--Now here's something cool.
 Phoenix Magazine reached out about doing a little write up prior to Spillers No. 7 (Tuesday, March 14 @ Valley Bar).
-It features quotes from one of our writers for this show, Urian Garcia.
+It features quotes from one of the writers for this show, Urian Garcia.
 He's reading a very timely and impactful story that highlights the human and family aspects of this country's current immigration debacle.
-There's also a lively Q&A with myself and Robert.
-Check it out: http://www.phoenixmag.com/literary/spillers-no-7-brings-fiction-to-phoenix-storytelling-scene.html
+There's also a lively Q&A. Check it out: http://www.phoenixmag.com/literary/spillers-no-7-brings-fiction-to-phoenix-storytelling-scene.html

 Interviewing a fellow scribe